stripoinc/stripo-plugins-helm-example/README.md

 ### Docker images tags
 Stripo continuously releases new features and bug fixes.
 You will be regularly notified with the list of release image tags and release notes.
-To apply new docker images you need to replace
+To apply new docker images, you need to replace
 ```
 tag: "latest"
 ```
-with the actual tag version in yaml files.
+With the actual tag version in yaml files.

 Files to change:
 - ```amp-validator-service.yaml```